-- 1. Active, informed participation in class discussions, which will take place via Zoom meetings.
-We will meet via Zoom during scheduled class periods on Tuesdays and Thursdays, for group discussions and regular small group activities.
-On most Tuesdays, you will be broken into small groups for about half the class. - 2.
+- 1. Active, informed participation in class discussions, in both the lecture sections on Mondays and Wednesdays and the discussion sections on Fridays. - 2.
 Two short essays based on the readings (1000 words min each), due Sun.
-9/27 and Sunday 11/8; 25% of total grade each.
+9/25 and Sunday 11/13; 30% of total grade each.
+Rough drafts of the first essay are due in class on Friday 9/23 so that you can benefit from peer review in class.

-Your other assignments will be based on your engagement with a specific movement.
+Assignments 3-5 will be based on your engagement with a specific movement.

 Working in small groups, students will choose an organization or religious community to study.
-We will select five movements to study in class on Oct.
-15. You will conduct primary research to the extent possible, including analysis of primary documents and social media, interviews, and participant-observation to the extent possible given the requirements of social distancing.
+We will select movements to study in discussion sections on Oct.
+7. You will conduct primary research to the extent possible, including analysis of primary documents and social media, interviews, and participant-observation to the extent possible given the requirements of social distancing.
 Your research will support several assignments, both individual and collective:

-3. Annotated Bibliography and class presentation (group project): As a group, develop an annotated bibliography of articles, both scholarly and journalistic.
+- 3. Annotated Bibliography and class presentation (group project): As a group, develop an annotated bibliography of articles, both scholarly and journalistic.
 Choose appropriate readings for the class day which will be devoted to your movement during Module 5.
 Develop a short presentation on the reading(s), highlighting themes we have discussed throughout the class.
-Due Sunday, 11/8 by midnight.
-10% of total grade.
+Due Sunday, Nov.
+6 by midnight.
+10% of total grade. - 4.
+Poster (group project) about the movement, addressing the origins, strategies, and goals, due December 6.
+10% of total grade. - 5.
+Research report/reflection paper (individual project).
+Write a report on your experience researching a contemporary movement (about 750-1000 words), due by midnight on Sunday, December 11.
+20% of total grade.